emilyjspencer/Notes/README.md

 ```

 * grep is more generally used to search for a specific keyword in search results from a terminal command

+* Each route is a combination of am HTTp verb and a URL pattern - mapping to a combination of controller and action